-If the oldname or newname has a length of 0 (zero), or if oldname or newname does not obey the UTF-8 definition, the error NFS4ERR_INVAL will be returned.
+If the oldname or newname has a length of 0 (zero), or if oldname or newname does not obey the UTF-8 definition, the error NFS4ERR\INVAL will be returned.

 The RENAME operation must be atomic to the client.
-The statement "source and target directories must reside on the same file system on the server" means that the fsid fields in the attributes for the directories are the same.
-If they reside on different file systems, the error, NFS4ERR_XDEV, is returned.
+The statement "source and target directories must reside on the same filesystem on the server" means that the fsid fields in the attributes for the directories are the same.
+If they reside on different filesystems, the error, NFS4ERR\XDEV, is returned.

-A filehandle may or may not become stale or expire on a rename.
-However, server implementors are strongly encouraged to attempt to keep file handles from becoming stale or expiring in this fashion.
+Based on the value of the fh\expire\type attribute for the object, the filehandle may or may not expire on a RENAME.
+However, server implementors are strongly encouraged to attempt to keep filehandles from expiring in this fashion.

-On some servers, the filenames, "." and "..", are illegal as either oldname or newname.
-In addition, neither oldname nor newname can be an alias for the source directory.
-These servers will return the error, NFS4ERR_INVAL, in these cases.
+On some servers, the file names "." and ".." are illegal as either oldname or newname, and will result in the error NFS4ERR\BADNAME.
+In addition, on many servers the case of oldname or newname being an alias for the source directory will be checked for.
+Such servers will return the error NFS4ERR\INVAL in these cases.